 What this means is that you can now side-load the game to your Android device right now, without having to wait for the game to be officially released in your region.
 Remember, though, that the game is still in beta, and because it is yet to make its way to the rest of the world, online play may feel a little sluggish.
 If you’re willing to give the game a go despite that, here’s what you need to do.

-How To Install & Play Call of Duty Mobile Beta
+How To Install & Play Call of Duty: Mobile Beta Right Now

-- Download both the APK and OBB for the game to your Android device from here.
-You’ll require a little over 1GB of storage for both.
+- Download both the APK and OBB (data) for the game to your Android device from here.
+You’ll require roughly 1.4GB of storage for both.

-- Open the Files or Downloads app and tap the APK (.apk) file to install it.
+- Open the Files or Downloads app on your device and tap the APK (.apk) file to install it.

 - Launch the game, then exit it at the loading screen.